vprince1/k8s-sandbox/README.md

 * Run ```curl http://localhost:8083/hello```.
 This should return 'This is hello from version 2'
 * If you are ready, you can run ```./push.sh``` to push the image to the docker account

-# Microservice talking to another Microservice
+# 5) Microservice talking to another Microservice
 We write a microservice that will make a call to the k8s-service-1 microservice.
-Before this microservice is spun-up, follow the steps shown [here](#microservice-on-kubernetes-and-docker-desktop)
+Before this microservice is spun-up, follow the steps shown [here](#2-microservice-on-kubernetes-and-docker-desktop)

 * Enable Kubernetes in Docker Desktop preference
 * Switch to docker-for-desktop